New York to close schools, houses of worship in suburban center of coronavirus outbreak

-NEW YORK (Reuters) - Schools and “major gathering places” in a part of the New York City suburb of New Rochelle will shut down for two weeks in an effort to contain the coronavirus outbreak at its local epicenter, Governor Andrew Cuomo said on Tuesday.
+NEW YORK (Reuters) - Schools, houses of worship and large gathering venues in part of the New York City suburb of New Rochelle will shut down for two weeks in an effort to contain the coronavirus outbreak at its local epicenter, Governor Andrew Cuomo said on Tuesday.

-The shutdown, which begins on Thursday and is due to last until March 25, affects an area of New Rochelle in Westchester County that measures 1 mile (1.61 km) in diameter.
+The shutdown, which begins on Thursday and is due to last until at least March 25, affects an area of New Rochelle in Westchester County that measures 1 mile (1.61 km) in diameter.
 The county accounts for more than 100 of the state’s 173 confirmed cases, the governor said.

 “This will be a period of disruption for the local community,” Cuomo said at a news conference.
 “It is a dramatic action, but it is the largest cluster in the country.
 And this is literally a matter of life and death.”